 Proud Canadian.
-Knight (KStG).
 Newspaper editor turned marketing communications consultant.
 Chronicler of haunted skulls and sentient swords.
-I live with my wife, son and three rabbits under the apple trees by a lazy old river.
+I live with my wife, my son and their rabbits under the apple trees by a lazy old river.

 The Son of the Deceiver can be heard.
 The Sword craves a hand to wield it.
 Ghosts of the Four threaten to swallow the world in madness.
 A soldier turned outlaw and an outcast called witch hold the keys to salvation … if love doesn’t damn them first.

 Religious unrest inflames the Kingdoms.
 Mad gods seek their vengeance.
 And the will of the Sword won’t be denied.
 Ryn and Josalind are forced to take separate paths where the murder of an innocent and the sacrifice of family may be inevitable.

 A relevant and timely techno-thriller that can only be pulled off by a writer who can combine an analytical insider's perspective with a flair for storytelling -- Stephen Harrison appears to have the right stuff in spades.

 Most Infopendium editors are volunteers.
 But politicians & companies are paying hired gun editors to change the content of the web encyclopedia.
 When a pandemic disrupts the world, the editors must race to defend the truth against disinformation.

 Another awesome premise ripped from the realities we face today, by just the author to pull it off.
 I look forward to this next book from Jacqui Castle.